flipt-io/flipt/DEVELOPMENT.md

 ### Updating .proto Files

 After changing `flipt.proto`, you'll need to run `mage proto`.
-This will regenerate the following files:
+This will regenerate the necessary files in the `rpc` directory.

-- `rpc/flipt/flipt.pb.go`
-- `rpc/flipt/flipt_grpc.pb.go`
-- `rpc/flipt/flipt.pb.gw.go`

 ## UI